noddos/noddos/README.md

 # Noddos - A device-aware firewall

 The Noddos client monitors network traffic in the home- or enterprise network, identifies with IOT devices are present and dynamically applies device-specific ACLs to the traffic of the IOT devices to stop a device from sending rogue traffic, for example when being used in a DDOS attack.
 The ACLs are downloaded from the cloud and are generated based on traffic stats uploaded anonymously by the Noddos client.
-You can install the Noddos client on Linux-based (DIY) routers and firewalls and real soon now on Home Gateways running OpenWRT.
+You can install the Noddos client on Linux-based (DIY) routers and firewalls and real soon now on Home Gateways running Lede.
 For more information see the [NoDDos website](https://www.noddos.io/).

 The current focus of Noddos is on building the database of device profiles by getting the client distributed.
-The implementation of the firewall functionality will start once the collection functionality is up and running and available in the C++ client on OpenWRT routers.
+The implementation of the firewall functionality will start once the collection functionality is up and running and available in the C++ client on Lede routers.

 ## Client Overview